Aveiro11/Silent-Passage-Game/README.md

 - The volume meter reads instantaneous amplitude at the moment recognition completes, not the average over the whole utterance.
 A loud start followed by a quiet finish may still pass.
 - TTS bleed (the microphone picking up speaker output) is mitigated by an adaptive delay but may still occur on very loud speaker setups.
 Using headphones is recommended.
 - The game must be reloaded if the Azure Speech session expires mid-game.
+- Random room selection is done once per `startGame()` call — you cannot see which variant you got until you enter the room.

 ---